 In 1875, the Sharon Burying Ground Association voted to have the Cemetery mowed and cleared annually by July 15.
 In 1878, a vote was taken that the “grass and weeds be cut the last week in June and cleared by July 1.”
 The process was to be repeated in the last week of August.

 In 1890, the directors of the Association decided they needed a map of the cemetery.
 The task was completed, but the map was unfortunately lost.
 A new map appeared in 1927.
-However it lacked necessary information such as names of the older stones.
-Today a large map with plot numbers and an accompanying card catalog of names with numbers are on file at The Sharon Historical Society, and the names are in a searchable data base.
+However, it lacked necessary information such as the names of the older stones.
+Today a large map with plot numbers and an accompanying catalog of names with numbers are on file at The Sharon Historical Society, and the names are in a searchable database.

 To this day, the Burying Ground Association is the group that looks after the cemetery.
-It is made up of about eight volunteers who meet four times a year, in March, June, September and December.
+It is made up of 15 volunteers who constitute the Directors.
+This group meets four times a year: in March, June, September and December.
 They review the finances-money to keep up the Cemetery has been left in an endowment-and discuss the repairs and maintenance that need doing.
-Among their ongoing jobs is repair of the gravestones which fall over, break up and generally need care.
+Members of the Board and volunteers, calling themselves the Hillside Stoners, have in the past three years cleaned over 200 stones.
+An annual appeal raises funds for professionals to raise, straighten and repair gravestones.
+The “Adopt a Grave” Program invites people to donate $50. to defray the cost of cleaning materials.
+Donors receive a picture of their adopted grave and a copy of an epitaph if one is carved onto their stone.

 Headstone Inscriptions & Maps